-The Fund pays a management fee calculated at an annual rate of 0.75% (2021: 0.75%) of the equity.
-The calculation of the management fee is done on a daily basis and the payment is made on the first valuation day of the following month.
+The Fund pays a management fee calculated at an annual rate of 0.75% (2022: 0.75%) of the equity.
+The calculation of the management fee is done on each valuation day and the payment is made on the first valuation day of the following month.
 Expenses paid by the Fund Manager on behalf of the Fund are reimbursed from the Fund.